pointearth/elastic_llm/README.md

 you can check that your model are running on your ML node at "Machine Learning"-> "overview":
 ![image](https://github.com/pointearth/elastic_llm/assets/1859919/b94172d6-4ae3-48d5-b007-352e891b3f11)

-All settings on Elastic cloud is done!
+All settings on Elastic Cloud are done!

 # 3. Config the Application
 ## 3.1 install process